Compiled by the Road Trip Alberta team

 Locations: Numerous cafés around Edmonton

 When it comes to the best cafés in Edmonton, a visit to one of the many locations of Remedy Café should be on your radar.
-Known for their incredible selection of chai as well as over 120 types of tea, Remedy Café focuses on sourcing products from Canadian bakers, gardeners, farmers, and coffee roasters.
+Known for its incredible selection of chai as well as over 120 types of tea, Remedy Café focuses on sourcing products from Canadian bakers, gardeners, farmers, and coffee roasters.

 With many vegan and vegetarian options on the menu, Remedy Café also has excellent Indian and Pakistani dishes, all with a twist of their own; we’re huge fans of the butter chicken wrap paired with the ginger chai.
 No matter which location you visit in Edmonton, you’re sure to have a memorable experience at Remedy.